-Perspective | The national mall may get a Latino museum — someday.
+Perspective | The Mall may get a Latino museum — someday.
 These Latina curators aren’t waiting on it.

 There is no way to walk through the National Museum of the American Indian or the National Museum of African American History and Culture and leave not understanding more about the faces within those walls and outside of them.
 The D.C. police even use visits to the African American Museum to train officers.

-The reality is that there will likely be a National Museum for the American Latino — someday.
+The reality is that there will probably be a National Museum for the American Latino — someday.
 This summer saw a significant step in that direction when the House approved a bill to establish it.

 But this, too, is the reality: Latinos aren’t waiting quietly in the shadows for that to happen.

-A close look at the existing museums on the National Mall show how a growing force of talented, passionate Latinx curators are making sure the stories of people who identify as everything from Chicano to Hispanic to Afro-Latina are represented.
+A close look at the existing museums on the Mall shows how a growing force of talented, passionate Latinx curators are making sure the stories of people who identify as everything from Chicano to Hispanic to Afro-Latina are represented.

 Since 2010, the Smithsonian Latino Center has provided the funding to hire 11 curators and archivists, and their influence can be seen on the museums’ walls, websites and research efforts.